CWES Program

 Exemption Review Date

 The month and year the exemption expires MUST be verified and documented.
 When the exemption expires, the client must provide a new verification for any new exemptions or another verification if the exemption still applies.
-If the client is no longer exempt from CWES participation, the EW will register the client with Employment Services.
+If the client is no longer exempt from CWES participation, the SSBS will register the client with CWES.

 Related Topics